ariannamethod/LE-AriannaMethod/README.md

 ![Pythia saturation](assets/Pythia_saturation.png)

 ## Prompts and Persona
 Finetuning begins with a short base system prompt defined in `sft/finetune.py`.
 If `sft/additionalpromt.md` is present, its text is appended to form a longer prompt that further describes the LÉ persona.
-Both `simple_inference.py` and `simple_inference2.py` expose this combined text through command-line parameters so that generation can leverage the same persona during interactive use.
+The script `sft/simple_inference.py` exposes this combined text through command-line parameters so that generation can leverage the same persona during interactive use and choose between different prompt formats.

 The optional prompt file contains a detailed description of LÉ's character and can be modified by the community.
 Training scripts will automatically include any extra lines found there, enabling experiments with different levels of persona depth without changing the code base.